 If a GP or another member of our health care team believes you need hospital treatment or specialist care elsewhere, they will ask you where and when you would like to go.

-Whilst we encourage our patients to come to the surgery, where we have the proper equipment and facilities available, we do appreciate this is not always possible.
+Whilst we encourage our patients to come to the surgery, we do appreciate this is not possible for housebound patients.
 In this respect, if you do need a home visit, you can help us by calling 01205 480237 before 10:30.

 Extended GP hours available in Skegness and Coast Area